Skip to main content

 Bio

-I am a Professor of History and Public History.
+I am a Professor of History and Public History, and I currently serve as President-Elect of the Historical Society of North Carolina.
 In 2019, I was named NCSU Alumni Association Distinguished Graduate Professor.
 I also served as 2017-2018 President of the Society for Historians of the Early American Republic.

 My academic interests are two-fold: In History, I research in the early American republic, Old South, issues of identity and commemoration, gender and masculinity, and death culture.
 In Public History, my interests are in public memory and commemoration, family and community history, and the history of public history.
 My research has been funded by the National Endowment for the Humanities, the American Antiquarian Society, the Gilder Lehrman Institute for American History, the Winterthur Museum and Library, the Filson Historical Society, and the Pew Charitable Trusts.
 I have been honored with the Governor’s Award for the best book on Kentucky history in 2007-2010; the Maclura Award for outstanding volunteer work by the City of Raleigh Parks, Recreation, and Cultural Resources program; and the Distinguished Service Award from the Society for Historians of the Early American Republic.